fjlopez/kotlin-akka/docs/intro-dispatchers.md

 # Dispatchers

 The dispatcher defines the wiring of an actor within an actor system.
+It’s important to note that messages are delivered to Actors sequentially by dispatchers.
+This means no more than one dispatcher thread will ever call the actor.

 The **default dispatcher** creates *one mailbox per actor* and is backed by a thread pool that can be shared across multiple actors.
 It is recommended for *non-blocking short lived actors*.
 The **pinned dispatcher** creates *one mailbox per actor* backed by a single threaded pool that cannot be shared across actors .
 It is recommended for *long running, blocking actors*.
 The **calling thread dispatcher** creates *one mailbox per actor per thread*, i.e. the thread that sends a message to an actor is also used to deliver and process the message.
 It creates a *deterministic behaviour* useful for *testing*.